I rewrote this blog recently with the following aims:

 This converts the RST file into a instance of

-plucking out the title, subtitle and any tags in the process.
+the title, subtitle and any tags in the process.

 Rinse and repeat the write and preview steps until happy.